 Tickets: At the box office only

-This one's a little tricky: it's only $25 to get into the tennis center grounds each day of the semifinals and finals, but you'll have to watch those matches on big-screen TVs—the tickets won't buy you admission to the stadium itself.
+This one's a little tricky: it's only $25 to get into the tennis center grounds for the women's final and the men's doubles final, but you'll have to watch those matches on big-screen TVs—the tickets won't buy you admission to the stadium itself.
 The matches you can see in person are the juniors and wheelchair finals.
 Having said that, the proceeds from the tickets go to USTA Serves, the USTA's charitable foundation.